What Is The Difference Between Being Bonded And Insured For Contractors?

 Liability insurance for contractors is very similar to other types of insurance, in that a monthly premium is paid and the contractor is insured against financial loss or damages in the event of property damage or litigation incurred as a result of a business’s operations.
 While a bond is for the protection of the party that the contractor is working for, liability insurance protects the contractor in the event of an issue arising.

-Who Benefits From A Contractors Bond vs. Liability Insurance?
+Who Benefits From A Contractor Bond vs Insurance?

 A contractor’s license bond is a type of commercial surety bond required by the state of California for the benefit of a contractor’s customers or employee’s should they be financially damaged as a result of a contractors unlawful actions.
 With this in mind, a contractors bond is not for the direct benefit of a contractor, but to protect others from a contractors harmful or negligent actions as defined in the California business and professions code.